nnmmaa1234/Quiz-App/README.md

 # Quiz-App
-this is a personal project that I have worked on for practicing Django and Javascript
+This is a personal beginners level project that I have worked on, for practicing Django and Javascript.